pdimens/harpy/Modules/snp.md

 variant calling in parallel over these invervals and they can be specified in three ways:

-=== Option 1: Call variants over entire genome **input**: an integer to make fixed-size genomic interval
+=== Option 1: Call variants over entire genome
+!!!info
+**input**: an integer to make fixed-size genomic intervals

 **example**: `harpy snp -r 25000 -g genome.fasta data/mapped`
+!!!

-This is the default setting (`-r 50000`), where Harpy will create 50 kbp genomic intervals across the entire genome.
+This is the default method (`-r 50000`), where Harpy will create 50 kbp non-overlapping genomic intervals across the entire genome.
 Intervals towards the end of contigs that are shorter than the specified interval size are still used.
 These invervals look like:
 ```